 Timothy Hendrick is an associate professor of advertising in the College of Applied Sciences and Arts School of Journalism.
 He holds a master’s in communications from Brigham Young University.
 Hendrick has two decades of professional experience in the advertising industry, including the tech sector.
 He has managed and implemented corporate branding and positioning initiatives, integrated media campaigns, and promotions and co-marketing programs at the local, national and international levels.
 He has received numerous awards for his creative and strategic thinking.

-John Delacruz is an assistant professor of advertising in the School of Journalism and Mass Communications.
+John Delacruz is an associate professor of advertising in the School of Journalism and Mass Communications.
 He holds a master’s in the history of art and design from Manchester Metropolitan University.
 His interests include social and digital channels within the advertising process and experiential learning spaces and their impacts on the creative disciplines of advertising and graphic design.

 Richard Larson is a lecturer in the Department of Nutrition, Food Science and Packaging and the Department of Hospitality Management.
 He holds a bachelor’s in psychology from SJSU and the prestigious Foodservice Management Professional designation from the National Restaurant Association.
 He has been certifying food service managers in ServSafe Food Safety training for more than 15 years and has trained thousands of industry professionals.